 Spicy temptation from Tamil Nadu—Dindigul Biryani

-One of the signature biryanis from Tamil Nadu, Dindigul Biryani is a spicy variant of biryani one can ever lay his hands on!
+One of the biryanis of India is the signature biryani from Tamil Nadu.
+Dindigul Biryani is a spicy variant of biryani one can ever lay his hands on!
 This biryani uses the standard biryani masala but is topped with a lot of pepper, offering a tempting orangish hue.
 This biryani uses jeera sambar rice instead of the usual basmati rice, giving it a unique taste.
 It has cube-sized meat instead of big chunks that make delectable cuisine.

 Originating from a quaint town in Tamil Nadu, Ambur is famous for its biryani.
 If you have taken a road trip from Chennai to Bangalore, chances are you have probably seen several biryani outlets dotting the highway.
-Ambur Biryani has a super tangy flavour due to the marinating style and ingredients.
+Ambur Biryani has a super tangy flavour due to its marinating style and ingredients.
 Typically, chefs soak the meat in curd and coat it with mint and coriander chutney before adding it to the rice.
 The tanginess balances out the meatiness in biryani.
-This type of biryani involves several types of meat ranging from chicken, mutton, beef, and prawn.
+This is one of the types of biryanis of India that involves several types of meat ranging from chicken, mutton, beef, and prawn.

 A lesser-known, less-spiced biryani makes up festival cuisines in most of the homes in coastal Karnataka.
-Though low on spice, this biryani carries a magical flavour.
+Though low on spice, this one of the biryanis of India carries a magical flavour.
 Credited to the Nawayath Muslims of Bhatkal, Karnataka—one can find onions and green chillies in abundance in this recipe.
 The layering of ingredients is followed in this biryani as well.
 Unlike Ambur Biryani, meat pieces in this biryani are cooked in curd.
 This process makes it a whole less spicy than its counterparts.

 As the name suggests, this biryani has its roots in Kolkata, West Bengal.
-This biryani is known for its sweet and spicy aroma.
+This is one of the biryanis of India known for its sweet and spicy aroma.
 A handful of different herbs and nuts creates this mouthwatering amalgamation!
 The cooking style is similar to Awadhi Biryani, but the taste is well-distinguished.
 Like most biryanis, the meat is marinated with yoghurt before adding it to yellow rice.
 Boiled eggs and potatoes are additional ingredients to this biryani, seasoned with sweetness and fewer spices.
 Saffron, kewra, and nutmeg further add to the aroma of this biryani.